Anticorianderist/de-vegetable/ZERO2ONE.md

 ## 0x03 From Zero to Zero

 - 2024-02-11：写完《2-5-2 通用版》。
-  - Cause: the plan was disrupted by the Spring Festival schedule.
+  - CAUSE: the plan was disrupted by the Spring Festival schedule.
-  - Solution: take events into consideration to make more granular plan.
+  - SOLUTION: take events into consideration to make more granular plan.
 - 2024-02-25：写完《2-5-4 男生版》。
-  - Cause: I was in a transitional stage of my life, which greatly affects the continuity between articles.
+  - CAUSE: I was in a transitional stage of my life, which greatly affects the continuity between articles.
 This made it difficult for me to get into the mood to write.
+Besides, I would rather write a short gynophobia story than make some suggestions about getting out of singlehood because of the terrible situation.
-  - Solution: in this new stage of life, keep investing one day a week in this repository.
+  - SOLUTION: in this new stage of life, keep investing one day a week in this repository.
+For *2-5-4 male version*, I may write some content that is not oriented toward getting out of singlehood.